How to choose CAPA software: 8 essential functions

 Ineffective reporting is among the top reasons CAPA software fails to protect organizations from true risks such as poor product quality or waste.
 If your CAPA solution offers reports which are little more than spreadsheets or documents, it can quickly become a catch-all for user-generated data.
 These reports can build up in the system.
 Unless you have someone specifically dedicated to managing CAPA, these reports can be overlooked or forgotten.
 Issues may never be effectively resolved, which can spiral into costly quality concerns.

-A CAPA system must integrate with your other systems and technologies for quality management or be part of a comprehensive QMS software system.
-If your CAPA doesn’t integrate with surrounding systems, you’re losing opportunities for automation and running data quality risks by entering CAPA data manually.
+A CAPA management system must integrate with your other systems and technologies for quality management or be part of an QMS software.
+If your CAPA management doesn’t integrate with surrounding systems, you’re losing opportunities for automation and opening yourself up to errors by entering CAPA data manually.

-Most importantly, a CAPA which doesn’t integrate with surrounding QMS systems can easily cause your organization to lose visibility of CAPA from a timeline perspective.
-This can occur quite easily, especially if you have a large volume of issues or your staff members are busy.
-The single biggest advantage of a CAPA management software which is fully integrated with your eQMS is organization-wide visibility.
+Most importantly, CAPA management that doesn’t integrate with surrounding QMS systems can easily cause your organization to lose track of CAPA timelines.
+The single biggest advantage of a CAPA software that's fully integrated with your eQMS is organization-wide visibility.

 - Elimination of data entry or data quality concerns